How Tradesmen Should Keep Financial Records

 Keep Invoices and Receipts

-Invoices and receipts are an important part of financial record keeping.
+Invoices and receipts are key to accurate record keeping.

 Store Records in One Place